Emdre001/ApiLogger/README.md

 ### ⛔ Rate Limiting Rules

 Rate limits are matched by **UserId** and **IpAddress**.
 The most specific rule applies first.
 If none match, a default rule is used.
-> ⏳ If a user exceeds their limit, they are blocked for 20 seconds.
+> ⏳ If a user exceeds their limit, they are blocked for a time.